metabin/metabin/README.md

 Today's BitTorrent-based ecosystem is stuck.
 Protocol itself is not very suitable for global-scale sharing but there is also cummunity-related issues we need to solve.

-### Centralized torrent's discovery
+### Torrent-catalogs dependence

 BitTorrent designed to handle distributed downloads, but links typicaly shared within a special web-catalogs (The Pirate Bay, ISOHunt and so on).
-There is no reliable distributed and user-friendly alternative for torrents discovery.

 ![](/images/torrent-catalogs-dependence.png)